-While a trip to the gorgeous French capital city can be an amazing experience, it can also get expensive if you don’t plan well.
-Heck, even if you do plan well, visiting Paris on a tight budget is far easier said than done.
+While a trip to the gorgeous French capital city can be an amazing experience, it can get expensive if you don’t plan well.
+Even if you plan well, visiting Paris on a tight budget is far easier said than done.
 Even on a mid-range budget, Paris can be prohibitively expensive compared to other European cities.

-That’s why we have come up with some helpful tips to help you enjoy Paris without breaking the bank.
-Now let’s get started with our top tips on how to travel to Paris on a budget!
+We have developed helpful tips to help you enjoy Paris without breaking the bank.
+Now, let’s start with our top tips on traveling to Paris on a budget!

 - 1. Save Money on Flights and Insurance